-Nixon Goes to McDonaldland
+The Trump-Kim Summit Won't End Well

 Voice

-"Cheeseburger summits" are no way to run nuclear diplomacy.
+This is no way to run nuclear diplomacy.

 It’s like Richard Nixon going to China, but if Nixon were a moron.

 By now, you’ve heard that Donald Trump is meeting with Kim Jong Un by May.
 You’ve probably also seen the White House walking it back.
 And then, anonymously, walking it forward again.
 Things are crazy.
-Let’s try to sort through them all.
+Let’s try to sort through it all.

 North Korea has been desperate for a state-visit from a sitting U.S. president since at least the Clinton administration.
 White House Press Secretary Sarah Sanders has said that the United States has not made any concessions, but let’s be clear: THE MEETING IS THE CONCESSION.